cc-nogueira/flip_board/README.md

 - **[Game](#game)**
   - [Uhaaa!
 Flip Game](#uhaaa-flip-game)

-## **Basic Widgets**
+## **Flip Widget**

 The most distinctive characteristic of a FlipWidget is its flip type to define the type of movement that will animate items rendering, either **FlipType.middleFlip** or **FlipType.spinFlip**.

-These widgets render flip animations in a configured Axis and AxisDirection, animating the transition to each new item received in the given item stream.
-It is commonly used to display digits and letters but can actualy render any widget you build through the given itemBuilder.
+This widget renders flip animations in a configured Axis and AxisDirection, animating the transition to each new item received in the given item stream.
+It is commonly used to display digits and letters but can actually render any widget you build through the given itemBuilder.

-Both MiddleFlip and SpinFlip widgets have the same optional configuration options and four required parameters:
+It is constructed with four required parameters (besides many optional parameters):
 - ***flipType***: either FlipType.middleFlip or FlipType.spinFlip
 - ***itemStream***: stream of items to be flipped as they are received
 - ***itemBuilder***: builder to create a widget out of each item
 - ***flipDirection***: AxisDirection to animate new items flip

-Please check the class documentation that describes all options.
+Please check the class documentation to see all options.

 ### *Middle Flip*